• Room 01.059 - Pharmacy & MCI

 Research Statement

-Dr. Justin YW Tian, BEng (Honour), MSc, PhD, is a Lecturer (Assistant Professor) in Pharmaceutical Engineering Group, Queen’s University Belfast and Royal Academy of Engineering Enterprise Fellow (2019/20).
-He has completed his bachelor degree in the area of Macromolecular Materials and Engineering from Beijing Institute of Technology (2006), MSc in Process Engineering (2008) and PhD in Drug Delivery (2012).
+Dr. Tian, BEng (Honour), MSc, PhD, is a Senior Lecturer (Associate Professor) in Pharmaceutical Engineering at Queen's University Belfast and a Royal Academy of Engineering Enterprise Fellow (2019/20).
+He has completed his bachelor's in Macromolecular Materials and Engineering from Beijing Institute of Technology, MSc in Process Engineering, and PhD in Pharmaceutics.

 1. High throughput screening and digital design of nanocarriers